 Prioritize your action items, starting with the most important factors first.
 (Perhaps these are your threats if they are urgent matters.)

 Execute your plan.
 Introduce the plan in the format of listed action items for your team, making sure to assign a designated person for each topic.

-In summary, know that this is just a snapshot of a moment in time.
+As your business continues to grow and evolve, know that this is just a snapshot of a moment in time.
 Many of these factors are subject to change at a later date.
-It’s a good idea to come back to this exercise in the future after executing your plan and seeing it through in order to assess where your business stands in your competitive industry and how far along you came.
+It’s a good idea to come back to this exercise in the future so that you can properly assess where your business stands in your industry and how far along you came.